Daniel H. Beekman

-Daniel Henry Beekman (May 29, 1874 – February 1, 1951) was an American jurist, banker, and politician.
+Daniel Henry Beekman (May 29, 1874 – February 1, 1951) was an American attorney, jurist, banker, and Democratic Party politician from Somerset County, New Jersey.
+He served on the Somerset County Court of Common Pleas from 1913 to 1920 and was a candidate for New Jersey Senate in the 1920s and 1930s.

 Early life and education

-Beekman was born on May 29, 1874, in North Branch, New Jersey, the son of John Henry Beekman and Mary Elizabeth Lane Beekman.
+Daniel Henry Beekman was born on May 29, 1874, in North Branch, New Jersey to John Henry Beekman and Mary Elizabeth (née Lane) Beekman.
 His parents owned and operated a large farm in Somerset County.
-His ancestors emigrated from the Netherlands in 1648, descended from Rev. Gerardus Beekman (1558-1625), a Protestant scholar who participated in the translation of the Bible to English for King James I. He was a distant relative of Wilhelmus Beekman, the treasurer of the Dutch West India Company and a prominent 17th-century politician.
-Beekman attended North Branch public schools and Metz Private School for Boys, then matriculated at New York Law School, graduating in 1896.
+He was a distant relative of Wilhelmus Beekman.

+He was educated at North Branch public schools and a private school in Somerville before graduating from Metz Private School for Boys in 1892.
+He received his legal training by reading law with Alvah A. Clark and attended a course at New York Law School, graduating in 1896.
+He was admitted to the bar as an attorney in June 1898 and as a counselor at law in February 1902.